 When your primary goal is weight loss when you have IR, you will have a hard time finding the success you are looking for.
 When you have IR, what you need are goals that help you find the long-term motivation to stick with a low carb lifestyle because it takes much longer to lose weight when you have IR; even when you eat keto.

 You've got to change your definition of success.

 Remember that your weight is not a single marker of health.
-That’s especially true when when you have IR.
+That's especially true when you have IR.
 If you have IR, your primary measure of success should be to lower your blood sugar and insulin and arrest the development of IR into type 2 diabetes.
 You should be testing your blood sugar and working with your doctor to track your lab markers so that you can track how successfully you are controlling your IR, or even reversing it.

 When you have IR, improving your health markers should be your primary goal, not weight loss.
-I know this is a bitter pill to swallow, but honestly, you know there is so much more to taking back your health than the number on the scale, so why are you elevating it’s importance as primary?
-If you do that you’ll risk your ability to stick with this lifestyle for the long term.
+I know this is a bitter pill to swallow, but honestly, you know there is so much more to taking back your health than the number on the scale, so why are you elevating its importance as primary?
+If you do that you'll risk your ability to stick with this lifestyle for the long term.

 The reality is that in people with IR, weight loss tends to be quite slow and is often only achieved by utilizing strategic exercise and fasting combined with a ketogenic diet.
-Yes, weight loss is harder for us, but on the other hand, we are the ones who end up feeling so much better in our bodies and minds when eat keto; so why not adopt a broader view of your health goals instead of just the number on the scale.
+Yes, weight loss is harder for us, but on the other hand, we are the ones who end up feeling so much better in our bodies and minds when eating keto; so why not adopt a broader view of your health goals instead of just the number on the scale.